appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

     npm install
     npm test
 ```
-This will respond with output similar to the following:
+This responds with output similar to the following:
 ```
     Node.js Stack
     / endpoint OK